neugierde/cantors-attic/docs/Unfoldable.md

 -    In a forcing extension preserving all strongly unfoldable cardinals, GCH fails at every [inaccessible](Inaccessible "Inaccessible") cardinal.
 (Theorem 9)
 -    Interestingly, if there is an unfoldable cardinal then there is a forcing extension in which all unfoldable cardinals in $V$ are unfoldable in the forcing extension and GCH fails at every inaccessible cardinal.
 Therefore, GCH can fail at every unfoldable cardinal.

-''TODO: connection to weak forms of PFA''
+*TODO: connection to weak forms of PFA*

-''TODO: consistency with slim Kurepa trees''
+*TODO: consistency with slim Kurepa trees*

 {{References}}